Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 ## Customizing the Ingestion Client

-By default, the ARM template uses the newest version of the Batch Ingestion Client which can be found in this repository.
+By default, the ARM template uses the newest version of the Ingestion Client which can be found in this repository.
 If a custom version should be used, the paths to the binaries inside the deployment template must be edited to point to a custom published version (by default, our binaries are:

 * https://mspublicstorage.blob.core.windows.net/transcription-enabled-storage/FetchTranscription.zip,